davidcalikes/Late-Gigs/docs/README.md

   * Install gspread and google-auth and gmail libraries using the command 'pip3 install gspread gmail google-auth'

+  * Install the Google api client library using the command 'pip install google-api-python-client'

  <br>

 * Authorise Gmail Via Domain Wide Delegation